vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 heaven; HV II.
 734 ( from Skanda ).
 Rūpasattra--on 8th of the dark half after Phā, pūrnimnā when

-joined with Mūla naksatra one should begin the vrata; worship nakṣatra, its lord, Varuna and the Moon and Visṇu; homa; honour guru; next day fast; he should worship Keśava and assign to the several limbs of Keśava from the feet upwards to the head and hair thereon different naksatras; the sattra is finished at the end of Cai. su.; at end of vrata worship Visṇu with flowers, dhūpa &c.; homa with mantra (Rg.
+joined with Mūla naksatra one should begin the vrata; worship nakṣatra, its lord, Varuna and the Moon and Viṣṇu; homa; honour guru; next day fast; he should worship Keśava and assign to the several limbs of Keśava from the feet upwards to the head and hair thereon different naksatras; the sattra is finished at the end of Cai. su.; at end of vrata worship Viṣṇu with flowers, dhūpa &c.; homa with mantra (Rg.
 I. 22.
 20 ); gift to guru; dinner to brāhmaṇas; goes to heaven and when he returns becomes a king &c.; HV II.
 671-675 (from Vi.
 Dh.); vide Br.
 S. 104.
 6-13 for same vrata on Cai. kr.
 8, with fast and worship of Nārāyaṇa and naksatra.

 Rūpārāpti– 1) by worshipping the ten Viśve-devas on 5th tithi